Research is Focused on Augmenting City’s Effort to End the HIV Epidemic

 Current Funding Opportunities

 The LDI Small Grants Program provides funding for pilot research grants in the broad category of health services and health policy research, with a focus on health care access and coverage, health equity, improving care for older adults, the opioid epidemic, and population health.
 Funded projects investigate emerging medical, economic, social, and policy issues that influence how health care is organized, financed, managed, and delivered.
 The goals of the Small Grants Program are to stimulate innovative research ideas among the Penn community, encourage the development of new collaborations between investigators of different backgrounds and disciplines, encourage cross-school collaborations, and lead to new extramural grant funding or a new research program for the PI.
-In 2021, LDI solicits proposals for projects focused on Health Systems and Health Policy.
+Penn LDI recently awarded 10 Fellows grants from this program.
+Learn about the funded projects below.

 LDI-Penn Medicine Research Laboratory: 2021 Request for Proposals